How do you measure key performance indicators?

 You must monitor your report card regularly for it to be effective.
 Giving you insight across your business, their flexibility allows you to view any account, category, account group, non-financial data, formula (KPIs), historical and future periods for actual and/or forecast data over tailored periods.

 Drill into the KPIs with the formula builder.
 It’ll allow you to assess a variety of key measures such as ROI, wage %s, productivity, and more.
-Because FUTRLI is so user-friendly, the KPIs you choose or your business can then be applied in dashboards or scenarios.
+Because Futrli is so user-friendly, the KPIs you choose or your business can then be applied in dashboards or scenarios.
 We’ve ensured you can create dashboards for your departments, or see a full overview.

 This is the longest part of the KPI measurement process.
 To make your results meaningful, you need to give them a bit of time to come into effect.
 Once you’ve got results for a couple of periods, you need to be monitoring the results and comparing them in your forecast.
 This will keep your business on the right track to achieving your goals.

 Now you can work out your averages and compare your results.
-The alerts feature can tell you when you’re not meeting targets too, so you can get back to running your business the way you want to.
+Our alerts feature can tell you when you’re not meeting targets too, so you can get back to running your business the way you want to.